HexHive/retrowrite/README.md

 `python3 -m rwtools.asan.asantool </path/to/binary/> </path/to/output/binary>`

-Note: Make sure that the binary is position-independent.
+Note: Make sure that the binary is position-independent and is not stripped.
 This can be checked using `file` command (the output should say `ELF shared object`).

 Example, create an instrumented version of `/bin/ls`: